How businesses can avoid double currency conversion and reduce operating costs

 What is foreign currency risk?

 The exchange rates between the currencies of different countries are never fixed.
-They are freely traded on the global financial market, and can fluctuate for all sorts of reasons.
-Employment rates, inflation, trade deals and government changes can all impact the foreign exchange rate between two currencies, and this shifts daily.
+They are freely traded on the global financial market and fluctuate for various reasons.
+Employment rates, inflation, trade deals, and government changes can all impact the foreign exchange rate between two currencies, which shifts daily.

 What’s the impact?

-To some degree, all businesses are at the mercy of the currency market, and must take proactive steps to safeguard themselves from currency volatility risk.
-The impact of currency fluctuations can be widespread for businesses, usually depending on the business supply chain, specific volatilities and other liabilities.
+To some degree, all businesses are at the mercy of the currency market and must take proactive steps to safeguard themselves from currency volatility risk.
+The impact of currency fluctuations can be widespread for businesses, usually depending on the business supply chain, specific volatility, and other liabilities.

 Transaction risk

-Currency fluctuations can present a risk to individual contracts and obligations your business might have.
-This could include being in jeopardy of not being able to pay foreign suppliers due to shifting foreign currency exchange rates and the subsequent squeeze on your profit margins.
+Currency fluctuations can risk individual contracts and obligations your business might have.
+This could include being in jeopardy of being unable to pay foreign suppliers due to shifting foreign currency exchange rates and the subsequent squeeze on your profit margins.

 Translation risk

-Your balance sheet can suffer losses from currency fluctuations when your company denominates some of its assets, income or liabilities as foreign currency (which you might do if you have foreign subsidiaries).
-The true value of your assets hasn’t changed, but the value of your balance sheet can go up and down, potentially causing medium or long-term risk to your business.
+Your balance sheet can suffer losses from currency fluctuations when your company denominates some of its assets, income, or liabilities in foreign currency (which you might do if you have foreign subsidiaries).
+The actual value of your assets hasn’t changed, but the value of your balance sheet can go up and down, potentially causing medium or long-term risk to your business.

 Economic risk

 Exchange rate changes can also reduce the competitiveness of US-based companies in the long run, regardless of whether or not they sell overseas.
-For example, if you manufacture all your products in the US, you’ll still be in direct competition with other companies utilising overseas imports, which may be cheaper due to currency fluctuations.
+For example, suppose you manufacture all your products in the US.
+In that case, you’ll still be directly competing with other companies utilizing overseas imports, which may be cheaper due to currency fluctuations.

 How to mitigate risks

-With the right processes in place, you can reduce your exposure to foreign currency exchange rate fluctuations, and protect your business through times of global market uncertainty.
+With the right processes, you can reduce your exposure to foreign currency exchange rate fluctuations and protect your business through global market uncertainty.
 There are four more traditional ways you might do this:

-1. Pass on the risk to your suppliers and customers by only operating in US dollars (or whatever your native currency is), meaning the burden of conversion lies with them.
+Pass on the risk to your suppliers and customers by only operating in US dollars (or whatever your native currency is), meaning they bear the burden of conversion.

-In terms of the ‘matching’ strategy, this has more potential, however would require a lot of tedious bookkeeping and complex accounting to keep track of matching all your business’s international transactions.
+The ‘matching’ strategy has more potential; however, it would require tedious bookkeeping and complex accounting to keep track of matching all your business’s international transactions.

 Avoiding double currency conversion and reducing operating costs with Airwallex

 The ideal way to mitigate double currency conversion risk (and reduce your operating costs) is to operate with an Airwallex Global Account.
-This account allows you to open foreign currency accounts that give you a legitimate international financial presence, without needing to set up a physical entity in the country.
+This account lets you open foreign currency accounts that give you a legitimate international financial presence, without needing to set up a physical entity in the country.

-With an Airwallex Global Account, you can seamlessly manage your money’s global movements, including taking payments from customers, paying suppliers and holding money in multiple currencies, and exchanging currencies with transparent, competitive pricing.
+With Airwallex, you can seamlessly manage your money’s global movements, including taking customer payments, paying suppliers, holding money in multiple currencies, and exchanging currencies with transparent, competitive pricing.

-As well as the business process benefits, an Airwallex Global Account will also improve your bottom line by mitigating your business’s exposure to foreign currency risks.
-No double conversions and no unnecessary transaction fees.
+In addition to the business process benefits, an Airwallex Global Account will also improve your bottom line by mitigating your business’s exposure to foreign currency risks.
+There will be no double conversions and no unnecessary transaction fees.

 The best part?
 You can set up your Airwallex Global Account online for free.
-If you have questions, get in touch with the Airwallex team for a free demonstration of our financial infrastructure that can revolutionize the way you do business throughout the US and beyond.
+If you have questions, contact the Airwallex team for a free demonstration of our financial infrastructure, which can revolutionize the way you do business throughout the US and beyond.

 Share